 Fitting in at St. Paul's

-Our residence community is small – there are currently no more than 190 undergraduate students living in the dormitory.
+Our residence community is small – there are currently about 250 undergraduate students living in the dormitory.
 Students tell us that they like living in a place where they can find friends by walking down the hallway and where there is always someone you know to eat with.

 There are a wide variety of activities and special events.
 The athletic student, the intellectual student, and the social student will all find something to do.